BloodOrange1866/FashionMNIST-Classifier-Production/README.md

 └───model_weights
 │      - stores the best model weights.
 │
+└───pipeline_logging
+│      - stores all of the logs when the pipeline is executed.
+│
 ───src
 │      - main.py (main point of code execution).
 │      - data_representation.py (all code pertaining to data fetching / wrangling).